OpenOffice.org: History

-On 19 July 2000 at OSCON, Sun Microsystems announced it would make the source code of StarOffice available for download with the intention of building an open-source development community around the software and of providing a free and open alternative to Microsoft Office.
-The new project was known as OpenOffice.org, and the code was released as open source on 13 October 2000.
-The first public preview release was Milestone Build 638c, released in October 2001 (which quickly achieved 1 million downloads); the final release of OpenOffice.org 1.0 was on 1 May 2002.
+On 19 July 2000, at the O'Reilly Open Source Convention, Sun announced that it would release the StarOffice source code to encourage the development of a free and open-source office suite.
+The project, officially named OpenOffice.org, with the ".org" added to avoid trademark conflicts, officially released its source code on 13 October 2000.
+The first public preview, Milestone Build 638c, followed in October 2001 and quickly surpassed one million downloads.
+OpenOffice.org 1.0 was officially released on 1 May 2002.